React Native vs Ionic: Comparing Performance, User Experience, and much more!

-In case of Ionic, developers are fortunate for their convenience to search for any type of plugin from the bunch of libraries such as Apache/Cordova plugins, Ionic plugins from the marketplace, and Angular modules.
-With mind-boggling support from its community, React Native is also rich in its availability of 3rd party libraries or plugins.
+In the case of Ionic, developers are fortunate for their convenience to search for any type of plugin from a bunch of libraries such as Apache/Cordova plugins, Ionic plugins from the marketplace, and Angular modules.
+Furthermore, with Ionic version 6, you have an option of Native APIs through which you can build powerful app experiences by using open source and premium plugins and integrations.
+It works well when you use them in any Ionic app with Cordova or Capacitor.
+With exceptional support from its community, React Native is also rich in its availability of 3rd party libraries or plugins.

-Winner: Ionc.
-Building customized modules is easy with Ionic with the possibility to be integrated easily with multiple 3rd party libraries.
+Winner: Ionic.
+Building customized modules are easy with Ionic with the possibility to be integrated easily with multiple 3rd party libraries.

 With React native, any 3rd party library that you might use could get outdated or become incompatible with your updated codebase.
 Hence, maintainability remains a big issue.

-As opposed to React native, in Ionic you would only be required to maintain one single code (In React Native you would have to maintain both iOS and Android builds).
+As opposed to React native, in Ionic you only need to maintain a single code (In React Native you must maintain both iOS and Android builds).
 However, the biggest challenge with the maintainability of Ionic apps is that the framework itself is undergoing continuous changes with frequent release cycles on Ionic and Cordova.

-Winner: Both React and Ionic may not be considered as winners in this criteria.
-Maintenance of libraries in React Native and Ionic both are little inconvenient due to outdated updates or constant updates respectively.
+Winner: Both React and Ionic may not be considered winners in this category.
+Maintenance of libraries in React Native and Ionic is inconvenient due to outdated updates or constant updates respectively.

 Winner: Ionic.
 It is possible to go back and forth between newer and older versions of an application with Ionic.

-React Native offers some 3rd party libraries to integrate iOT within your native app.
+React Native offers 3rd party libraries to integrate IoT within your native app.